 With the partnership, KERA sees an opportunity “to start bringing some of the content that they’re creating into our other channels and hearing more voices, getting more stories from Fort Worth while at the same time supporting their growth,” Leone said.

 KERA is providing audio training in spot news so the Report staff will be able to file stories for KERA newscasts, Leone said.

 To facilitate content sharing, KERA hired Juan Antonio Ramos as collaborations editor who will work as a liaison between the two newsrooms.
 KERA also provided funding for a journalist for the Report to focus on government accountability.

 One goal of the partnership is to reduce reporting redundancies in order to “widen North Texans’ access to local news,” according to the release.

 “There’s a lot of opportunity for us to think about how we grow together, how we reach new audiences, how we reach more diverse audiences, how we connect to people who might not have a good, trusted local news service and frankly, how to fundraise together,” Leone said.
 As a public media organization, more good local journalism is a goal “we should be pursuing … whether it’s by growing our staff, by collaborating with others, or preferably both.”

 The editorial partnership is part of the station’s “broader strategy of collaborating with all different types of organizations,” Leone said.
 The station recently announced a pending deal to take over management of a classical music station owned by the Dallas city government.

-Editor’s note: This article has been revised to correct Cobler’s statement describing Fort Worth as the nation’s fastest growing city.
-Fort Worth is the second-fastest growing city.
+Correction: This article has been revised to correct Cobler’s statement describing Fort Worth as the nation’s fastest-growing city.
+Fort Worth is the second–fastest-growing city.